SCU Clinical Trials

 If you are interested in participating, please contact the clinical trial coordinator Shelley Robinson.

-Following several successful studies, Ki-Whole Enterprises is continuing to investigate the effects of a natural marine product on osteoarthritis.
+Following several successful studies, we are continuing to investigate the effects of a natural marine product on osteoarthritis.

 They are seeking non-smoking men (aged 45–75 years of age) who have osteoarthritis of the knee, but are otherwise healthy.